 We decided last summer that we were ready for a leap of faith, a new chapter, and a little bit of crazy.
-We gave up our San Francisco apartment, sold and donated nearly all our possessions, and set off to enjoy more time as a family and more time in the outdoors.
+We gave up our San Francisco apartment, sold and donated nearly all our possessions, and set off to travel and enjoy more time as a family and in the outdoors.

 In our near-month of driving, we spent most of every day outside, enjoying the long summer days and warm, gushing waterways.
 We hiked each morning, drove a long stretch during naptime, and broke up the afternoon with pit stops, parks, viewpoints, and more driving.

 We learned the most efficient ways to travel, load and unload a car while entertaining a toddler and dog.
 We became experts in the “goblin meal,” throwing together a hodgepodge of leftovers and snacks to compose something nutritious and kid-friendly.
 We were grateful for the hospitality of many friends and family members who offered us cozy beds and hot showers.

 Perhaps the most memorable part of the journey was one we didn’t plan: at some point in western Montana, I had the idea to post about our trip to a Facebook group of outdoorsy moms.
 I shared that we were travelling across the country with a trunk full of sustainable adventurewear for babies and toddlers from a growing, mom-owned business that had just launched.
 I asked for recommendations for hikes but also if anyone would be interested in meeting up, trying the clothes with their kids, giving feedback, and taking a few photos.

 The response blew me away.
 Over the course of our drive, we met about 20 families, and all had the opportunity to try First Peak.
 This fledgling business that I had dreamt of for so long was suddenly reaching communities that I was getting to know firsthand.